pkdharam/java-hello-world/README.md

 # java-hello-world
 Integrating Github with jenkins.
-Using ngrok.
+Using ngrok software.